 (Phone appointments are available for International and out of state students)

 The next step will be to register your housing status with Student Affairs on our Star Rez Housing Application.
 This application is for all commuters and residents to designate your housing status.
-The housing application is open from April 15 – July 15.
-Residential Thrive students will be housed in Weber Hall, so indicate in your housing application so that you can be placed by Residence Life.
-After May 10, you will be able to select your meal plan for the fall and spring semesters.
+The housing application is open from May 8 – July 15.
+Residential Thrive@LBC students will be housed in Weber Hall, so indicate in your housing application so that you can be placed by Residence Life.
+After May 8, you will be able to select your meal plan for the fall and spring semesters.
 Please set a calendar reminder for these dates and use your LBC login credentials to fill out the application.
-Roommate preferences and any further questions can be directed to firstname.lastname@example.org.
+Roommate preferences and any further questions can be directed to email@example.com.

 *You must fill out the SOAR Form before you are able to register for housing Register for Housing

 All full-time undergraduate students are required to have their Physical Examination, Vaccination Record and, Health Record on file in the Health Services Office.
 Forms must be completed prior to arriving to campus.